-Make a real difference to the lives of young people by supporting our Crowdfunder today
+Make a real difference to the lives of young people by making a donation today

-Kian, 19, has recently moved on from Amber’s centre in Devon and is working full time job as a sous chef at a popular North Devon restaurant overlooking the sea.
+Kian moved on from Amber’s centre in Devon and secured a full time job as a sous chef at a popular North Devon restaurant overlooking the sea.

-Last year, however, Kian’s life was in freefall.
-He left home after relations with his family broke down in September – he was sofa surfing at first but ended up sleeping rough for a number of weeks.
+The year before this Kian’s life was in freefall.
+He left home after relations with his family broke down– he was sofa surfing at first but ended up sleeping rough for a number of weeks.
 His housing officer at North Devon council suggested he apply for a place at Amber.